A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: Background

-Various models are used to represent the mapping between input data features and output labels, including linear regression, decision trees, support vector machines, and deep neural networks.
+Various models can be used to represent the mapping from input features to output labels, including linear regression, decision trees, support vector machines, and deep neural networks.
 Each model has distinct characteristics and is suited to specific scenarios.
-Given the popularity and effectiveness of deep neural networks in modern applications, as well as the fact that nearly all existing work on ZKML focuses on deep neural networks, we adopt them as the default ML model in this survey unless otherwise specified.
-Consequently, the model parameters refer to the weights of the connections between the neuron units across the layers of the deep neural network.
+Given the popularity and effectiveness of deep neural networks in modern applications, as well as the fact that nearly all existing work on ZKML focuses on deep neural networks, we adopt deep neural networks as the default ML model in this survey unless otherwise specified.
+Accordingly, \(\theta\) denotes the trainable parameters of the network, including weights and biases.